-The lava is red and still hot in some places on top of Eldfell volcano
+The lava is red and still hot in some places on top of Eldfell volcano.

 Here are my other travel-blogs on my visit to the Westman islands:

-If you want to read up on the volcanic eruption in 1973, I know of a really good book Volcano - ordeal by fire in Iceland's Westmann islands, which is an Iceland Review book written during the eruption in 1973.
+If you want to read up on the volcanic eruption in 1973, I know of a really good book Volcano - ordeal by Fire in Iceland's Westman Islands, which is an Iceland Review book written during the eruption in 1973.

-You can rent a car in Reykjavík and drive yourselfto Landeyjahöfn in South-Iceland and take the ferry Herjólfur over to the islands and take tours on the island itself like I did.
+You can rent a car in Reykjavík and drive yourself to Landeyjahöfn in South Iceland and take the ferry Herjólfur over to the islands and take tours on the island itself like I did.

-Have a lovely time in the Westman islands :)
+Have a lovely time in the Westman Islands :)